Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 The **first and last interacted timestamps** can be **indirectly deducted for some targets**:

-  - The `First Interacted` timestamp can be inferred for some targets thanks to the tree like data structure of `ShellBags` entry.
-Indeed, for entries that do not have subkeys (i.e. directory for which no subdirectory were accessed) the `First Interacted` timestamp is equal to the key's `LastWriteTime` timestamp.
-This is due to the fact that the key is created when a target is first accessed, and further activity for that target (such as display settings modifications) will only update the key's values.
-In such circumstances, the `LastWriteTime` timestamp reflect the timestamp of the key initial creation (as it is not updated upon updates to a key's values).
+  - The `First Interacted` timestamp can be deduced for some targets thanks to the tree like data structure of `ShellBags` entry.
+Indeed, for entries that do not have sub-keys (i.e. directory for which no subdirectory were accessed) the `First Interacted` timestamp is equal to the key's `LastWriteTime` timestamp.
+This is due to the fact that the key is created when a target is first accessed, and further activity for that target will not update the target `BagMRU` key's values or its sub-keys.
+Indeed activities, such as `Explorer` display settings modifications, will update the target `Bags` key only (and not its `BagMRU` key directly).
+In such circumstances, the `LastWriteTime` timestamp reflect the timestamp of the key initial creation.

-    When a subkey is created for the target (i.e. when a subdirectory is accessed for that particular directory), the timestamp becomes unreliable as it reflect the creation of the subkey.
+    When a sub-key is created for the target (i.e. when a subdirectory is accessed for that particular directory), the timestamp becomes unreliable as it reflect the creation of the sub-key.

-  - The `Last Interacted` timestamp can be deducted for **the sub-target that was last interacted with**.
+  - The `Last Interacted` timestamp can be deducted for the sub-target that was last interacted with.
 Indeed, as each `Shellbag` entry corresponds to a registry key, the key's `LastWriteTime` timestamp indicates when the `Shellbag` entry was last updated.
-The child-bag / sub-target that was last interacted with being known (`MRU position` of 0), this timestamp correspond to the last interaction timestamp for the sub-target that was last interacted with.
+As the key is only updated when (a newly interacted with) sub-target is added (both as a sub-key and a numerical value), the `LastWriteTime` timestamp of a key (with sub-keys) correspond to the timestamp of creation of the last added sub-key.
+This last added sub-key being known, by its `MRU position` of 0, the interaction timestamp of the last interacted with child-bag / sub-target can thus be deduced (the parent key `LastWriteTime` timestamp).

 Note however that major updates of the Windows operating system may result in modification of `ShellBags` entries, resulting in updated last write